General terms & conditions

 6.4.
 Guarantee claims do not give the Client any right to withhold agreed payments or to set-off claims.
 If the enforcement of guarantee rights results in a price reduction pursuant to Section 6.3 and the Client has already paid the full fee for the translation to the Translator, the Client will reimburse the relevant amount to the Client.

 6.6.
-There is no liability for defects for translations of source texts which are hard to read or illegible or which are incomprehensible.
-This also applies to checks on translations which were done by another translator.
+There is no liability for defects for translations/post-editing of source texts which are hard to read or illegible or which are incomprehensible.

 6.8.
 There is no liability for abbreviations or terminology which are specific to the assignment and which the Client did not state or provide information about when placing its order.

 6.10.
-Numbers will be represented in the translation as they appeared in the source text.
+Numbers will be represented in the translation/post-edited text as they appeared in the source text.
 The Translator has no liability for the conversion of numbers, measures, currencies and similar.

-6.12.
-If translations are sent by means of data transfer (e.g. email, modem etc.), the Translator has no liability for any defects or impairments which arise due to such transfer (such as the transmission of viruses, breaches of confidentiality obligations) unless the Translator was grossly at fault.
+6.11.
+If translations/texts are sent by means of data transfer (e.g. email, modem etc.), the Translator has no liability for any defects or impairments which arise due to such transfer (such as the transmission of viruses, breaches of confidentiality obligations) unless the Translator was grossly at fault.

 7.1.
 Unless the provisions of mandatory law stipulate otherwise, all claims for damages against the Translator are limited to the (net) amount invoiced for the respective translation.
 This restriction on damage claims does not apply in cases where the loss was caused by the Translator’s intentional or grossly negligent conduct.
 There is no liability for lost profits or consequential damage.